 3a.
-For vessels ≥ 35 m total length
+For vessels $\geq$ 35 m total length

 - i.
-Deploy at least 1 tori line 2 tori lines during the entire longline setting to deter birds from approaching the branch line.
-The tori line shall be deployed windward of sinking baits.
-Where practical, vessels are encouraged to use a second tori line at times of high bird abundance or activity.
+Deploy 2 tori lines during the entire longline setting to deter birds from approaching the branch line.
 Both tori lines shall be deployed simultaneously, one on each side of the line being set.
-If two tori lines are used, baited hooks shall be deployed within the area bounded by the two tori lines.
 Baited hooks shall be deployed within the area bounded by the two tori lines. - ii.
 A tori line using long and short streamers shall be used.
 Streamers shall be brightly colored and a mix of long and short streamers. - a.
 Long streamers shall be placed at intervals of no more than 5 m, and must be attached to the line with swivels that prevent streamers from wrapping around the line.
 Long streamers of sufficient length to reach the sea surface in calm conditions must be used. - b.
 Short streamers (greater than 1 m in length) shall be placed no more than 1 m apart. - iii.
 Vessels shall deploy the tori line to achieve a desired aerial extent greater than or equal to 100 m.
-To achieve this aerial extent the tori line shall have a minimum length of 200 m, and shall be attached to a tori pole > 87 m above the sea surface located as close to the stern as practical.
+To achieve this aerial extent the tori line shall have a minimum length of 200 m, and shall - ii. be attached to a tori pole > 8 m above the sea surface located as close to the stern as practical.